 A dedicated educator, Zerkel’s students have enjoyed numerous musical and professional successes under his direction.
 He has had multiple winners in the Leonard Falcone Competition, the solo competition of the International Tuba Euphonium Conference, and the national Music Teachers National Association solo competition.
-Alumni from his studio have performed with the Cleveland Orchestra, Chicago Symphony Orchestra, and the New York Philharmonic.
+In addition to having at least one student in each of the premiere Washington military bands, alumni from his studio have performed with the Cleveland Orchestra, Chicago Symphony Orchestra, and the New York Philharmonic.
 Many others are leading successful teaching careers at the secondary and post-secondary level.

-Zerkel joins SMTD from the University of Georgia where he is a Professor of Tuba and Euphonium.
+Zerkel joins SMTD from the University of Georgia where he was Professor of Tuba and Euphonium.
 In addition to his work in higher education, Zerkel leads an active career as a performer.
-He has performed with orchestras including the Philadelphia Orchestra, New York Philharmonic, Chicago Symphony Orchestra, Atlanta Symphony Orchestra, National Symphony Orchestra, Baltimore Symphony Orchestra, and the Kennedy Center Opera House Orchestra.
-He is a member fo the Brass Band of Battle Creek, was a founding member for the Washington Symphonic Brass, and has performed with the Burning River Brass.
+He has performed with orchestras including the Philadelphia Orchestra, New York Philharmonic, Chicago Symphony Orchestra, Saint Louis Symphony Orchestra, Utah Symphony Orchestra, Atlanta Symphony Orchestra, National Symphony Orchestra, Baltimore Symphony Orchestra, and the Kennedy Center Opera House Orchestra.
+He was a member of the Brass Band of Battle Creek, was a founding member for the Washington Symphonic Brass, and has performed with the Burning River Brass.
 He began his performing career as a member of The United States Army Field Band and The United States Army Band.

 He is also a former President of the International Tuba Euphonium Association.